Asana

 -- Reddit user, discussing Wrike customer support

 Common complaints from review platforms: the learning curve is steep, with teams reporting 2-3 weeks to reach comfort.
-Performance can degrade with large projects.
+Performance can degrade with large projects -- dashboards with heavy data load slowly.
 The mobile app is limited compared to desktop.
+Wrike dropped phone and Zoom support in favor of email-only tickets, and resolution times have slowed according to long-time customers.
 Business plan pricing ($125/month minimum for 5 users) is a barrier for smaller teams.
+As of January 2026, seats are sold in groups of 5 (up to 30 seats), 10 (30-100 seats), or 25 (100+ seats), so you cannot buy exactly the number you need.

 Full feature comparison